 Dress Attire: This class is physical in nature.
 Please wear clothes that will allow you to breathe and move freely.
 Tight clothes and dangling jewelry may restrict movement.
 Guys, no hats, and please make sure your pants fit you.
 Ladies suggested clothes like jeans, shorts, or pants are required due to ample amounts of movement.
 IF POSSIBLE PLEASE NO SKIRTS.
 NO FLIP-FLOPS.

-Physical Inter "Action": Physical touch by acting instructor is quite common; often it is the only way to convey information to you.
-If you find yourself in a uncomfortable situation with any fellow classmates while working please meet with the professor at once.
+Class Inter "Action": If you find yourself in a uncomfortable situation with any fellow classmates while working/participating during class please meet with the professor at once.
 I cannot fix a problem unless I know about it.